 A study of advertising as a part of the promotional mix in the marketing system.
 The relationship of advertising to business strategy, the social influence of advertising campaigns, costs and the media are studied.
-Cross-credited with PRL 3331 and TEL 3331.
-Credit will not be given for MKT 3331, PRL 3331 and TEL 3331.
+Cross-credited with JOU 3331, PRL 3331 and RTV 3331.
+Only three credit hours will be awarded for JOU 3331, MKT 3331, PRL 3331 and RTV 3331.
 Fall.